 - Is the original installer or homebuilder responsible for repairs?
 If so, for how long?

 In addition, how does the warranty work for your installation?
 Are you receiving the 25-year protection that comes standard with most high quality panels?
-Or are your panels covered under the 1 to 5 years that come with Maryland home warranties?
+Or are your panels covered under the 1 to 5 years that come with Maryland, DC home warranties?

 - Does Your System Qualify for Incentives and Net Metering?